randomgraphics/rapid-vulkan/README.md

 After everything is built, you can use the `cit` command to launch the check-in-test suite to verify the library.

+CircleCI Windows CI builds samples and tests inside `randomgraphics/garnet-windows:00001` on a Windows Server 2022 Docker host.
+The image provides VS 2026, Python, CMake and the Vulkan SDK.
+Keep tag `00001` until that image revision is merged to Garnet master.
+CI invokes `dev/docker/windows/ci-build.ps1` with clean container-local output.
+Rapid-vulkan only consumes this published image; it does not build or publish Docker images.
+The hosted Windows job checks compilation; runtime GPU tests require a GPU-capable host and are validated separately.

 # Hello World
 ```c++
 #define RAPID_VULKAN_IMPLEMENTATION